 Why "Reasoning" Models Hallucinate More, Not Less

-The counterintuitive reality that "smarter" models produce more confident errors has a technical explanation—and it reveals fundamental limitations in how Large Language Models work.
+The counterintuitive reality that "smarter" models produce more confident errors has a technical explanation.
+It reveals fundamental limitations in how Large Language Models work.

 The Confidence Illusion: Detailed Wrong Answers